smoll24/Calculator-Bases/README.md

 ---
 ### Some Functionalities:
-- Calculator functions for bases from binary to hexadecimal
+- Calculator functions for bases from binary to hexadecimal,
-- Addition and subtraction in any base
+- Addition and subtraction in any base,
-- Multiplication and division in any base
+- Multiplication and division in any base,
-- Exponents and parentheses
+- Exponents and parentheses,
-- Direct number conversion
+- Direct number conversion,
+- And much more.
-- See help in each program for more info
+- See help in each program for more info.
 ---
 ### How to Use:
 1) Download the five files in the *interface* folder.